arecker/cookbook/recipes/krang-bread.md

    and very runny.
 Should take 4-5 hours.
 [7:30 AM]

 6. Bake at 450F for 45 minutes, uncovered.
 Immediately remove from pan and leave to cool on a rack.
+[11:30 AM]

 [krang]: krang.md